Agra district: Geography

 The district lies in the cultural region of Braj.
-Agra district is bounded by Mathura District on the north, Dholpur District of Rajasthan state on the south, Firozabad District on the east and Bharatpur District of Rajasthan State on the west.
-The area of the district is 4,027 km².
+Agra district is bounded by Mathura district on the north, Dholpur district of Rajasthan state on the south, Firozabad district on the east and Bharatpur district of Rajasthan on the west.
+The area of the district is 4,027 km2.

 Administration

 Agra division which consists of four districts, and is headed by the divisional commissioner of Agra, who is an IAS officer, the commissioner is the head of local government institutions (including municipal corporations) in the division, is in charge of infrastructure development in his division, and is also responsible for maintaining law and order in the division.
 The district magistrate of Agra reports to the divisional commissioner.

 Agra district administration is headed by the district magistrate and collector (DM) of Agra, who is an IAS officer.
 The DM is in charge of property records and revenue collection for the central government and oversees the elections held in the city.
 The DM is also responsible for maintaining law and order in the city.
 The DM is assisted by a chief development officer; six additional district magistrates for finance/revenue, city, administration, land acquisition, civil supply, and protocol; one city magistrate; and three additional city magistrates.